Hauptwerk: Version 6

-Methodology
+Method

 Hauptwerk produces an audio signal in response to input received via the manual MIDI keyboard.
 This input may originate from an external MIDI keyboard or from a MIDI sequencing program.
 An organ is constructed using a set of recorded sample files in conjunction with an XML configuration file that defines organ parameters, such as ranks, stops, manuals, coupling and organ images for display in Hauptwerk's user interface.

 The audio output is based on recorded samples which are then modified by several different technologies.

 Sample playback

-The recorded samples of the original pipes are divided into 3 main sections: start (attack), middle (sustain), and end (release or echo).
+The recorded samples of the original pipes are divided into three main sections: start (attack), middle (sustain), and end (release or echo).
 When a note is played, the attack sample is played, followed by a loop of the sustain section.
 Start, end, and release loop points are stored in the recorded sample file.
-When the note is released, the release or echo section of the sample is used, or specific release sample files can be defined for a note, or range of notes.
+When the note is released, the release or echo section of the sample is used, or specific release sample files can be defined for a note or range of notes.
 This latter feature is useful in making the organ more realistic.
 For example, the echo of a pipe after a short period differs from that of a pipe that has been sounding for longer.
 Hauptwerk selects from multiple release samples based on the duration of the note.
-Tremulant effects are possible using LFO sample files to dynamically modify the sound, avoiding the need to create individual tremulant note sample files.
+Tremulant effects are possible using LFO sample files to dynamically modify the sound, avoiding the need to create individual tremulant note sample files, however, some sample sets still have separately recorded Tremulant stops..

 Harmonic filtering

-An organist moving an Expression pedal affects both the volume and frequency envelope of the affected pipes.
+An organist moving an expression pedal affects both the volume and frequency envelope of the affected pipes.
 Hauptwerk adjusts both of these parameters using information provided within the sample-set.
 This adjustment is based on measurements taken from the original instrument.

 Physical modeling

 The wind pressure of an organ pipe affects its volume, pitch, and character.
-Hauptwerk uses Fluid dynamics to model the movement of air through the various parts of a pipe-organ.
+Hauptwerk uses fluid dynamics to model the movement of air through the various parts of a pipe-organ.
 This information is then used to modify the sampled sound.

 Randomization

 Randomization is used to modify certain aspects of the audio output.
 The pitch of individual pipes can be randomly modified when a sample is loaded into memory.
 If multiple loop points are provided, in the sustain section of a sample, these are selected randomly.
-Additionally, Hauptwerk simulates some other effects, such as Wind Turbulence, using Randomization during playback.
+Additionally, Hauptwerk simulates some other effects, such as wind turbulence, using randomization during playback.